 Arriving at the homestead all is in darkness.
 The dogs sniff us as we tiptoe into Jan’s room and wake him.
 Maybe we aren’t quite as stealthy as we think, as a voice comes from down the passage ‘Jan, maak tog vir hulle tee.’
 His Ma.
 Ma’s.
 They always know what’s going on.

 As we leave we spy pa Hertzog’s big Chev Commando parked in the open garage with a few big sacks next to it.
 Mielies, probably.
 Takes a bit of effort but we manage to raise it and push the sacks under it, leaving the rear wheels just off the ground.
 The beer is obviously still circulating, making us innovative, witty and irresistible.

 Larry left for home – Cobleskill, New York – soon after, missing the school photo session.
 We sent him this:

-Groot Klip Kerk – see top picture
+Groot Klip Kerk – see the action picture of us drifting; It’s the building in the background;

 middel-mannetjie – hump between the tracks in a rustic road to tickle the undercarriage;